Chair, President and Co-Founder

 In 2020, Jim Boucher established the Saa Dene Group of Companies.

-Jim currently serves as a advisor and a board of director on several private and public companies, non-partisan and purpose drive organizations.
+Jim currently serves as an advisor and a board of director on several private and public companies, non-partisan and purpose drive organizations such as Alberta Indigenous Opportunities Corporation (AIOC); Acceleware; Everest Resources; Energy Council of Canada; Alberta Order of Excellence; Alberta Recycling Management Authority (ARMA); Alexander Business Corporation.

 Alberta Order of Excellence, (2020)